Save on pet insurance for your pet

-For most, your dog quickly becomes the most cuddled and adored member of the family.
-You shower it with cuddles, left over food, and more presents than you give your partner.
+When you adopt a dog, they quickly become the most cuddled and adored member of the family.
+You shower them with affection, healthy treats, and more presents than you give your partner.
 But can your dog also suffer with the same illnesses you can?
-Take diabetes: there are two types, but essentially it’s a condition that causes people’s blood sugar levels to become too high.
-It can lead to heart disease, kidney failure and blindness.
-Caution must be taken when managing diabetes because if left untreated the complications can be so severe!
+Take diabetes, for example.
+There are two types, but essentially it’s a condition that causes people’s blood sugar levels to become too high.
+It can lead to heart disease, kidney failure, and blindness.
+Caution must be taken when managing diabetes because if left untreated, the complications can be severe.
 Can your beloved dog also suffer from diabetes?

 Can Dogs Get Diabetes?

-While many may assume diabetes is an illness that only humans suffer because it can be caused by lifestyle choices and environment, dogs can absolutely suffer from diabetes too.
-It may be due to genetic predispositions or their environment, but they too are at risk of developing diabetes.
+While many people assume diabetes is an illness that only humans suffer from because it can sometimes be caused by lifestyle choices and environment, dogs can absolutely suffer from diabetes too.
+And, as with humans, diabetes in dogs may be due to genetic predispositions, but they too are at risk of developing diabetes.

 Does My Dog Have Diabetes?

 Diabetes can be a serious, debilitating illness, but how can you tell if your dog might have it?
-Has your dog’s appetite drastically increased (which I know is challenging when most dogs are always up for eating)?
-But is your dog losing weight, while its appetite seems to be climbing?
+Has your dog’s appetite drastically increased?
+Is your dog losing weight, even though their appetite seems to be climbing?
 Are they excessively thirsty and urinating more frequently?
-Have they also been suffering with a bladder or kidney infection?
+Have they recently had a bladder or kidney infection?
 All of these symptoms could be signs of diabetes.

-But what causes your dog to develop diabetes?
-Whilst the cause is unclear, certain traits seem to increase the dog’s chances of diabetes.
-If your dog is obese, or if it’s female, it’s much more likely to develop diabetes.
-Viral infections, pancreatitis and autoimmune disease increase a dog’s chances also.
-Plus, if your dog is old, aged over 7, their chances of diabetes is much higher.
+What causes your dog to develop diabetes?
+While the cause is unclear, certain traits seem to increase a dog’s likelihood of getting diabetes.
+If your dog is obese or if they are female, they are much more likely to develop diabetes.
+Viral infections, pancreatitis, and autoimmune disease increase a dog’s chances also.
+Plus, if your dog is over the age of 7, the risk of diabetes is much higher.

-Diagnosing diabetes must be done by a vet and the sooner it is done, the lesser the chances of serious problems.
-Your vet will perform a physical examination, radiographs and blood work, to look for enlarged liver, kidney stones, and high glucose levels.
+Diagnosing diabetes must be done by a vet and the sooner it is done, the less chance of serious problems.
+Your vet will perform a physical examination, radiographs and blood work, to look for an enlarged liver, kidney stones, and high glucose levels.
 For detailed information, visit Diabetes in Dogs.

 How Do I Treat My Dog’s Diabetes?

 Treatment will also entail changes to your dog’s diet and exercise.
 A consistent, high-fiber diet will need to be followed.
 Plus, regular exercise is essential.
-Dogs will need to be a healthy weight to help stave off the negative effects of diabetes.
+Your pooch will need to be a healthy weight to help stave off the negative effects of diabetes.

-For first-hand accounts from owners, plus questions answered by in-house vets, read more about Diabetes in Dogs.
+For first-hand accounts from owners with diabetic dogs, read Diabetes in Dogs.